 The image below shows the components of a website URL.
 If you're reading this article, you probably already have a website, you can easily identify your brand domain.

 With Flipsnack, you can actually choose between 2 options:

 - use a subdomain from your site for all your catalogs

 - or set up a domain.

 Most of our clients usually opt for a custom subdomain.
-They already have a site and they want to use their brand domain within the URL of all their publications.
+They already have a website and they want to use their site's domain in the URLs of their publications.